420-H33-RO/proxmoxvlan/README.md

 # ProxmoxVLAN Setup

 This script will automatically configure the network interfaces for Proxmox to support VLANs.
+It also supports an NGINX install to remove the necessity of adding the port after the proxmox ip

 ## Installation